Skip to main content

 Ms. LaDelfa was elected to the board in 2021 after years of service with school and community organizations.
 During her years in the PTSA, she served as Klem North PTSA secretary, communications chair, and dance coordinator, Willink Middle School membership coordinator, and Webster Central PTSA membership chair.
 She has also volunteered with Webster Adopt a Senior, Foodlink CANstruction, and LaBella Associates’ community LINC fundraisers.

 She is project manager-services for Five9.
 She was a program manager for LaBella Associates, including managing New York State’s Broadband for All initiative for Avangrid.
-She also worked for Zeller Corporation for as a business systems manager where she oversaw a contract management team and managed revenue growth from $20 million in sales to $60 million for the company’s seven value add divisions.
+She also worked for Zeller Corporation as a business systems manager where she oversaw a contract management team and managed revenue growth from $20 million in sales to $60 million for the company’s seven value add divisions.

 Ms. LaDelfa attended classes at Genesee Community College and SUNY Brockport and has taken LeanSix Sigma at Rochester Institute of Technology and PS Principles for Project Sherpa.
 She and her husband have two children, one attending Webster schools.